In This Blog:

 There are 700,000 unfilled cybersecurity positions in the U.S. right now.
 The conventional explanation is that it’s the market.
 Not enough trained professionals to go around.
 But that’s not what the stats say, and it lets you off the hook too easily.
 The real finding from the 2025 ISC2 Workforce Study is more uncomfortable:

-The shortage is largely self-made.
+The shortage, the demand for cybersecurity professionals, is largely self-made.

 Companies that need cybersecurity professionals are the same ones that froze cybersecurity hiring.
 The talent’s been there.
 Scarce, but there.